 Yes.
 The school’s own admissions information states it is set to close in July 2026, and local authority decision papers also reference closure with effect from 31 August 2026.
 Families should confirm the transition plan for their child’s year group.

-The published Key Stage 2 outcomes show 74.33% of pupils meeting the expected standard in reading, writing and maths combined, above the England average of 62%, with 16% at the higher standard compared with 8% in England.
-Reading, maths and GPS scaled scores are above 100.
+The 2025 dataset shows 60% of pupils meeting the expected standard in reading, writing and maths combined, with 10% at the higher standard.
+Reading, maths and GPS scaled scores remain above 100, at 105, 103 and 104 respectively.

 Specific opportunities referenced in the latest inspection include a national mathematics challenge, robotics competitions, author events linked with the Berwick Literary Festival, and visits to local art galleries.
 The PE programme also describes house competitions across multiple sports and leadership roles for older pupils.